Best Practices When You Want to Convert Bedroom Into Closet Space

 The key to a successful bedroom to closet conversion is versatility.
 A future homeowner may prefer additional sleeping space rather than a large walk-in closet.
 If the room can be easily transformed back to it's original function, you won't loose this potential buyer later on when it comes time to sell.

 Closet Works is Chicagolands' largest and most experienced provider of custom storage solutions.
 Since 1987, we have been helping homeowners by creating custom closets, pantries, bookcases and more to help create a better, less stessful lifestyle.
-Great ideas to "Organize Your Life" and examples of our custom closets ideas and other organization ideas can be found throughout our website.
+Great ideas to "Organize Your Life" and examples of how to turn a room into a closet and other organization ideas can be found throughout our website.
 For more information on Closet Works call toll-free at 800-4-CLOSET (800-425-6738).